phzx3691/CBAS-full/README.md

 # CBAS-full

-Using Particle mesh devices for environmental sensor streaming and Plotly/Dash for visualization
+Project using Particle mesh devices for environmental sensor streaming and Plotly/Dash for visualization.

 ## Resources